pwinckles/rocfl/README.md

 removed and files that were deleted or modified are reverted to their previous state.

+##### Examples

-This resets a file to its previous state:
+Reset a file to its previous state:

 ``` console
 rocfl reset uri:foobar file.txt
 ```

-And this resets an entire object to its previous state, removing all staged changes:
+Reset an entire object to its previous state, removing all staged
+changes:

 ``` console
 rocfl reset uri:foobar